For over 15 years, Dr Linje Manyozo has taught, researched and practiced communication for development.

 Linje's praxis has involved collaborating with communities in order to understand how media and communication breaks down structures and institutions of inequality in order to ensure democratic formulation and implementation of development policy.
 As such, his work is guided by one fundamental question: How do we ensure the integration of subaltern voices in policy formulation and implementation?

-Dr. Linje Manyozo is a Senior Lecturer in Strategic Communication within the School of Media and Communication.
+Dr Linje Manyozo is a Senior Lecturer in Communication for Development within the School of Media and Communication.
 Linje is a former Lecturer and Director of the MSc Program in Media, Communication and Development at the London School of Economics and Political Science (2008-2012).
 Prior to that he was Head of Communications in the School of Social Sciences at the University of Fort Hare, Nelson Mandela’s alma mater.
 He also taught briefly at the University of Malawi, where he introduced Africa’s first fully-fledged Bachelor’s Degree Program in Media for Development.

 Linje's teaching and research go beyond studying the democratic processes that capture citizen voices as part of policy making.
 His praxis also explores and actively intervenes in the class contestation of power during the confusion, the violence, the deception and the bullshit that oftentimes govern the official production and integration of citizen voices in development policy formulation and implementation.